UDFs that Implement UDT Functionality | Teradata Vantage - UDFs that Implement UDT Functionality - Analytics Database - Teradata Vantage

 3. Register the UDF as a transform, ordering, or cast routine.

-4. Test the UDF in protected execution mode until you are satisfied it works correctly.
+4. Test the UDF in protected run mode until the UDF works correctly.

-Protected mode is the default execution mode for a UDF.
-In protected mode, Vantage isolates all of the data the UDF might access as a separate process in its own local workspace.
+Protected mode is the default run mode for a UDF.
+In protected mode, Vantage isolates the data the UDF may access as a separate process in its own local workspace.
 This makes the function run slower.
 If any memory violation or other system error occurs, the error is localized to the function and the transaction executing the function.

-5. Use ALTER FUNCTION to change the UDF to run in nonprotected execution mode.
+5. Use ALTER FUNCTION to change the UDF to run in nonprotected run mode.

-If you subsequently use REPLACE FUNCTION to replace the function, the execution mode reverts back to protected mode.
+If you subsequently use REPLACE FUNCTION to replace the function, the run mode reverts back to protected mode.

-6. Rerun the tests from Step 4 to test the UDF in nonprotected execution mode until you are satisfied it works correctly.
+6. Rerun the tests from Step 4 to test the UDF in nonprotected run mode until the UDF works correctly.

 7. Use GRANT to grant privileges to users who are authorized to use the UDF and the UDT.